Skip to main content

 Bei (背): means "to recite" or "to repeat"

-For Chinese Filipinos growing up for a certain period, who can remember memorizing bon toi (spelled as 問題, Wèntí in Mandarin) and not understanding it?
+For Chinese Filipinos who grew up for a certain period, can you remember memorizing "bon toi" (spelled as 問題, Wèntí in Mandarin) and not understanding it?
 I confess I memorized it without learning.
 The result is that parents can say, "I don't care if they don't know how to read, as long as they pass."
 That was the consequence of the system itself.
 It was practically, "You had to learn Chinese before you entered the class."
 It should've been, "You enter class to learn Chinese."
 Can you imagine if you had to learn pingpong or badminton before you entered a badminton class in Physical Education class?
 Talk about extreme levels of ridiculous!
 Did the Chinese school system get so arrogant or stuck up?
-Did the old-generation Chinese Filipinos not realize learning is best done through conversations too (read here)?
+Did the old-generation Chinese Filipinos not realize that learning is best done through conversations, too (read here)?

-Instead, focusing on Mandarin while slowly introducing it, is better.
+Instead, focusing on Mandarin while slowly introducing it is better.
 My Hokkien's not good and I confess, I'm pretty much more Filipino than Chinese in my thinking these days.
 I even feel that marrying a huan-a po (a term used for any native Southeast Asian woman) who's decent is better than marrying a lan-nang po who's indecent.
-Just think if someone memorized the questions and answers in the conversational sheet, understanding what they meant.
-If someone knew what the question means, memorizing the answer with its meaning is what follows next.
+Just think if someone memorized the questions and answers in the conversational sheet, and understood what they meant.
+If someone knew what the question meant, memorizing the answer with its meaning is what follows next.
 That means memorizing and understanding the topic on hand.
 Sure, I have to memorize the Pinyin and the vocabulary.
 However, focusing too much on memorization for the sake of it is another reason why Chinese language classes are often dreaded in Chinese Filipino schools.
-The result is that some people leave the school to avoid studying it.
+The result is that some people leave the school to avoid studying.

 Popular posts from this blog